min2ha/ukwa-site/content/target/52839/index.en.md

   "subject": "UK General Election 2017"
 }

-# Church of England: The General Election, June 8th 2017

 The Archbishops of Canterbury and York  raise concerns about housing, the NHS and poverty in a general election letter to Anglican churchgoers.